cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 cf target
 ```

-* Are you logged into Pivotal Web Services?
+* _Are you logged into Pivotal Web Services?_
-* What org and space are you targeted too?
+* _What org and space are you targeting?_

 ## Targeting Orgs & Spaces

-You can change the org & space you are targeted to without logging in again.
+You can change the org & space you are targeting without logging in again.

 ```bash
 $ cf target -o ORG -s SPACE